 Can You En Passant With Chess Pieces Other Than Pawns?

-In the FIDE Laws of chess article 3.7.d there is a brief description about en passant.
+In the FIDE Laws of chess, there is a description of en passant.
 In that nothing is mentioned about en passant with any chess piece other than the pawn.

 As I already talked about that all the rules of chess are mostly followed as per FIDE.
 So it is very clear that you can’t do that with other chess pieces.